bbssppllvv/apple-docs-mcp-server/README.md

 **What's included**: The most complete collection of Apple developer documentation available:
 - All iOS, macOS, watchOS, tvOS, and visionOS documentation
-- WWDC session transcripts (2019-2024)
+- WWDC session transcripts (2019-2026)
 - Complete API references for all frameworks
 - Code examples and implementation guides
-- Latest APIs including iOS 18 and macOS Sequoia
+- Latest APIs including iOS 20 and macOS 2026

 **How it searches**: Uses semantic/vector search with OpenAI embeddings.
 This means you can ask conceptual questions like "memory management in SwiftUI" and it will find relevant docs even if they don't contain those exact words.